themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 I was not the only person who did this, and the other tests matter because two of them are stronger than mine in ways that change the picture.

+### A probability threshold that let an SSH key exfiltration through

+This is the single most decision-relevant result I found, and I would put it in front of any security team before any accuracy table.
+[A developer placed a probability gate in front of a coding agent's shell commands](https://dev.to/jomatsu/jev-pi-a-probability-gate-for-my-coding-agents-shell-commands-95d).
+Two of his conditions were phrased as absence-of-hazard questions.
+Each carried a threshold, and because the bands were symmetric around 0.5, raising a threshold from 0.97 to 0.99 narrowed the violation band from p <= 0.03 to p <= 0.01.
+An SSH key exfiltration command scored 0.02.
+Tightening the safety setting moved that command out of the rejection band and into the unclear band, where it was allowed to run.

+The trap lives in the threshold arithmetic rather than in the model, and it is the class of bug a prompt-engineering comparison will never surface.
+It is also the strongest argument for the deterministic floor, because no amount of prompt tuning would have caught it.

+### The vendor's own failure-mode page

 TypeSafe's own documentation publishes the failure modes, and the most useful entry is about asking a model something that code can compute exactly.
 Their [page on adversarial content](https://docs.typesafe.ai/model-jaggedness/jev-1.13) is blunt.
 State is data, and `jev-1.13` gives it no hostile default, which means an injected instruction, a misleading framing, or text arguing for its own classification can all move the answer.
 Their recommended mitigation is to write precise criteria and test the integration thoroughly before deploying.
 I found no injection evaluation in the vendor material or in the independent tests reviewed for this post, so my four probe types are one small data point on a question nobody has answered.

+### A poker solver, and a state that changed the answer

 The best piece of independent work I found is [a poker evaluation](https://backnotprop.com/blog/jev-poker/).
 The author solved one flop with a real solver and ran two tests.
 On 30 sampled spots, Jev matched the solver's top action 63 percent of the time.
 In a wider 150-spot sweep, on the 55 spots where the solver does something other than check, his four Jev designs scored 33 to 44 percent against 24 to 29 percent for rules containing no model at all, and he warns that the headline figure is inflated because checking is usually the right answer.
 His conclusion is the same as mine, that you have to evaluate every situation you want to use this in against an answer key you trust.
 He also found that the answer changes once the state names the opponent's hand instead of listing the cards, which is my code floor finding in another domain.
 The model responds to a stated conclusion.

-The single most decision-relevant result, and the one I would put in front of any security team, comes from [a developer who placed a probability gate in front of a coding agent's shell commands](https://dev.to/jomatsu/jev-pi-a-probability-gate-for-my-coding-agents-shell-commands-95d).
-Two of his conditions were phrased as absence-of-hazard questions.
-Each carried a threshold, and because the bands were symmetric around 0.5, raising a threshold from 0.97 to 0.99 narrowed the violation band from p <= 0.03 to p <= 0.01.
-An SSH key exfiltration command scored 0.02.
-Tightening the safety setting moved that command out of the rejection band and into the unclear band, where it was allowed to run.
-The trap lives in the threshold arithmetic rather than in the model, and that is the class of bug a prompt-engineering comparison will never surface.
+### Norwegian documents, and the calibration that matched mine

 A [Norwegian engineer ran 24 out-of-distribution government documents](https://lindfors.no/blog/a-first-look-at-typesafes-jev/) through it in Norwegian, using an English question set.
 It read them at roughly a sixth of the cost of a frontier model on the same task, and got one stance label wrong while reporting 0.62 for the answer it chose.
 His calibration table is the one result that lines up exactly with mine.
 Across 192 yes/no judgments the probabilities moved in the right direction at every level, from 0 percent in the lowest bin to 98 percent in the highest.
 Taken with my own ECE of 0.05 on noul answers, that makes the probabilities promising enough to calibrate on a real workload, and it says nothing about the confidence number beside a choice.

+### The 444x cost claim

 My measured cost advantage was 47 times against Haiku 4.5.
 [TypeSafe advertises 444.6 times](https://typesafe.ai/blog/introducing-system-one-models-and-jev) from its own four-workflow evaluation, which its capabilities team built using reference answers from two other vendors' models.
 Neither multiple should be transferred to another workload without measuring it there, and I think that holds for my own 47 times too.